thecodingmachine/tdbm/doc/quickstart.md

 ```

-The `getList` method will return the list of beans.
+The `findAll` method will return the list of beans.
 Of course, most of the time, you don't want all the rows in a database.
 You want to perform a query with filters.